RecList/reclist/README.rst

 * A `colab notebook <https://colab.research.google.com/drive/1Wn5mm0csEkyWqmBBDxNBkfGR6CNfWeH-?usp=sharing>`__, showing how to train a cart recommender model from scratch and use the library to test it.
 * Our `blog post <https://towardsdatascience.com/ndcg-is-not-all-you-need-24eb6d2f1227>`__, with examples and practical tips.

-Sponsors
+Supporters
 ~~~~~~~~
-Reclist is an open source project generously supported by these awesome folks:
+RecList is a community project made possible by the generous support of these awesome folks.
+Make sure to check them out!

 Comet
 =====